Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 In R, the `DataExplorer` package provides similar functionality with a different approach.
 While Python pandas excels at programmatic data manipulation in data pipelines, R's strength lies in statistical analysis and visualization.
 Through this assignment, I learned that the choice between tools often depends on the specific task: Python for ETL pipelines and integration with other systems, R for statistical modeling and exploratory data analysis.

 The most valuable lesson was understanding that data rarely comes clean.
-The FAA dataset contained significant missing values—only a small percentage of records had repair cost data, yet those records were critical for understanding the financial impact of wildlife strikes.
+The FAA dataset contained significant missing values, only a small percentage of records had repair cost data, yet those records were critical for understanding the financial impact of wildlife strikes.

 ---